Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular Bienaym\'e-Galton-Watson trees: Introduction

 In a recent paper by Nathanaël Enriquez, Laurent Ménard, Mike Liu, and Vianney Perchet \cite{enriquez2024optimalunimodularmatching}, the local weak convergence of maximum matching problems on random graphs converging locally weakly to an i.i.d. weighted unimodular Bienaymé-Galton-Watson tree with integrable weight distribution was proven.
 Their proof was based on a generalisation of Aldous' original method in \cite{Aldous1992AsymptoticsIT,aldous2000zeta2} and goes to great lengths in order to circumvent the inability to establish correlation decay of the maximum matching problem.
 The uniqueness in law of solutions of the cavity equation was established without answering the question of the almost sure uniqueness of the cavity messages on the tree itself.

 In this paper, we achieve two different goals.
-We first generalise the study of maximum weight matching problems in sparse random graphs to the ground state of monomer-dimer models on i.i.d. weighted Unimodular-Bienaymé-Galton-Watson trees by allowing vertices to have any lower-bounded integrable weights and attributing to any matching the sum of weights of its unmatched vertices.
+We first generalise the study of maximum weight matching problems in sparse random graphs to the ground state of monomer-dimer models on i.i.d. weighted Unimodular-Bienaymé-Galton-Watson trees by allowing vertices to have any lower-bounded weights and attributing to any matching the sum of weights of its unmatched vertices.
 This recovers maximum weight matchings by simply setting vertex weights to be identically $0$.
 Second, we give a short and concise proof that correlation decay occurs for the ground state of monomer-dimer models.
-This proof is based on constructing an analytical invariant over extremal families of messages that appeared in the criterion given in \cite{gamarnik2003maximum}.
-Let us finally note that the study of correlation decay has been carried out for ground states of monomer-dimer models on i.i.d. weighted $\mathbb{Z}^d$ for a broad class of weight distributions by Krishnan Kesav and Ray Gourab \cite{KesavGourabCLTZd}.
-However, their setting is quite different from ours, as the unweighted graph studied in \cite{KesavGourabCLTZd} is not random and also not a tree.
+This proof is based on constructing an analytical invariant over extremal families of messages that appeared in the criterion given by David Gamarnik, Tomasz Nowicki and Grzegorz Swirszcz in \cite{gamarnik2003maximum}.
+Let us note that the study of correlation decay has been carried out for ground states of monomer-dimer models on i.i.d. weighted $\mathbb{Z}^d$ for a broad class of weight distributions by Krishnan Kesav and Ray Gourab \cite{KesavGourabCLTZd}.
+However, their setting is quite different from ours, as the unweighted graph studied in \cite{KesavGourabCLTZd} is not random and not a tree.
+Furthermore, when translated into the maximum weight monomer-dimer configuration problem, they require the edge-weight distribution to admit no lower bound.
 The proof there also leans into heavy unimodular techniques and does not rely on message-passing arguments.
+Similar results about the positive temperature regime were also obtained (see \cite{DisorderedMDCylinder,ArnabDisorderedMD}).

-As a consequence, we strengthen the results of \cite{enriquez2024optimalunimodularmatching} and answer \cite[Question 1.2]{correlationarnab} in a positive manner in the case of Unimodular-Bienaymé-Galton-Watson trees.
-Instead of weak convergence, we show that if a sequence of weighted random rooted graphs converges locally strongly to an i.i.d. weighted unimodular Bienaymé-Galton-Watson tree, then the ground states of the monomer-dimer model on the weighted graphs must also converge locally strongly to the ground state of the monomer-dimer on the weighted tree that we identify thanks to the almost sure unique solution to the cavity equation on the weighted tree.
-We also lift the integrability requirement on the weights in the process.
-We thus state our first theorem below.
+As a consequence, we strengthen the results of \cite{enriquez2024optimalunimodularmatching} and answer the question on correlation decay \cite[Question 1.2]{correlationarnab} in a positive manner in the case of unimodular Bienaymé-Galton-Watson trees.
+Instead of weak convergence obtained in \cite{enriquez2024optimalunimodularmatching}, we show that if a sequence of weighted random rooted graphs converges locally strongly to an i.i.d. weighted unimodular Bienaymé-Galton-Watson tree, then the ground states of the monomer-dimer model on the weighted graphs must also converge locally strongly to the ground state of the monomer-dimer on the weighted tree that we identify thanks to the almost sure unique solution to the cavity equation on the weighted tree.
+Furthermore, we remove the integrability condition on the weights, which was required in \cite{enriquez2024optimalunimodularmatching}.
+We now state our first theorem below.